amineChaker1/gomycode-db/README.md

 # gomycode-db
-the img is for the checkpoint
+the img is for the checkpoint and the mongoose is for the mongoose checkpoint